Les Roches Jin Jiang International Hotel Management College: Overview

 Les Roches Jin Jiang International Hotel Management College is a part of Laureate Education, a hospitality management education company.

-Since 2009, Les Roches Jin Jiang International Hotel Management College offers programs in international hospitality management taught in English and/or Chinese to an international student body with a population of 871 students from 47 nationalities; 66% of the student body consists of Chinese students and 34% of international students (based on 2014 Data).
-The campus currently is home to 637 students with 234 students on internships all over the world.
+Since 2009, Les Roches Jin Jiang International Hotel Management College offers programs in international hospitality management taught in English and/or Chinese to 871 students from 47 nationalities; 66% of the student body consists of Chinese students and 34% of international students (based on 2014 data).
+The campus currently is home to 637 students with 234 students on an international internships.

 Dr. Sacha Stöcklin is the campus director and former faculty member of Les Roches Bluche, and there are 31 academic staff from over 17 countries, representing four continents.
 Michael Bao is the academic dean.

 The college offers undergraduate and postgraduate diploma programs in the field of international hotel management with the option to apply to transfer for degree completion at a sister school in Switzerland or Spain, or at a partner institution in the United States.

 The undergraduate program hosts about 82% and the postgraduate program hosts about 18% of the student population on campus.